tomas2387/mantis-zendesk/README.md

 mantis-zendesk
 ==============

-Mantis bugs migration to Zendesk
+PHP Application to migrate Mantis bugs to your Zendesk, as issues.

+By
+Tomás Prado
+Brahim Lachguer
+Mustapha Koumach